mdang/world-of-tech/README.md

 - `ESC` when you're done editing
 - `:wq` to save the file

-> The only way to get a truly random string is to have a developer try to get out of Vim
+> To generate a truly random string, put a web developer in front of Vim and tell them to exit

 ### Git + Version Control
 > 10 min